Rams, 49ers head into 1st meeting off tough losses

 Yet the Rams were already loaded with pass-rushing talent before Miller’s arrival: Leonard Floyd and Aaron Donald each got a sack last week, giving them a combined 13+ of the Rams’ NFL-best 28 sacks.

-Beckham fortifies a high-powered receiver group led by Cooper Kupp and Robert Woods.
 Beckham had only 17 catches for 232 yards and zero touchdowns in six games this season with Cleveland but gives the Rams another deep option as soon as he’s ready to play.
+The Rams might need him now more than ever after Robert Woods went down with a season-ending knee injury in practice this week.

 HOME COOKING